Promoting community through Music & Nature

 What we do:

-We are Musicians who use our art-form to promote community, connection and curiosity.
+We are a Community Group that use music to promote community, connection and curiosity.
 We operate on a social enterprise model, channelling profits from our work with teams and the public back into our projects to amplify our impact and reach more vulnerable groups.
-We are passionate about tackling social isolation, discrimination and exclusion and work with a number of partners in and around Sussex to affect positive transformation.
+We are passionate about tackling social isolation, discrimination and exclusion and work with a number of partners in the United Kingdom to affect positive transformation.
 We are always looking for support funding our work and have current opportunities for sponsorship exposure through our films.
 Get in touch if you want to find out more.

 “It was so much fun to get out of the office and spend some time out in nature, using your senses in a way you don’t usually get to do and working together to create sound.
 It’s team building with a difference!”